mmondics/aiops-z/README.md

     If the page is empty, navigate back to the Robot Shop website from the OpenShift topology page and click around the site to generate data.

-    After interacting with the webpages, we now see metrics for page loads and transitions, loading times, any errors, and many more performance indicators.
+    After interacting with the webpages, you now see metrics for page loads and transitions, loading times, any errors, and many more performance indicators.
 Within this website, there are all kinds of filters and tabs with more information.

 15. **Navigate through the various tabs to show more data - Speed, Resources, HTTP requests, and Pages.**

-    What we've seen so far is all related to the *website* metrics, not the *application* itself.
-In the next section, we will dig into how the application on OpenShift on IBM Z is running.
+    What you've seen so far is all related to the *website* metrics, not the *application* itself.
+In the next section, you will dig into how the application on OpenShift on IBM Z is running.

 16. **Click the Applications option in the left side menu.**